Best Bank-Owned Life Insurance in Canada

 • Backed by giants: PolicyMe is backed by federally-regulated insurance giant Canadian Premier.

-Canadian bank-owned life insurance: pros and cons
+Canadian bank-owned life insurance: pros & cons

 Buying life insurance through a bank may not be the best option for everyone.
 Need some pointers?
 Here are some examples of what an advisor can help with: